Doc Holliday: Earp and Holliday part company

 Holliday and four other members of the posse were still faced with warrants for Stilwell's death.
 The group elected to leave the Arizona Territory for New Mexico Territory and then on to Colorado.
 Wyatt and Holliday, who had been fast friends, had a serious disagreement and parted ways in Albuquerque.
 According to a letter written by former New Mexico Territory Governor Miguel Otero, Wyatt and Holliday were eating at Fat Charlie's The Retreat Restaurant in Albuquerque "when Holliday said something about Earp becoming 'a damn Jew-boy.'
 Earp became angry and left ..."

 Earp was staying with a prominent businessman, Henry N. Jaffa, who was also president of New Albuquerque's Board of Trade.
 Jaffa was Jewish, and based on Otero's letter, Earp had, while staying in Jaffa's home, honored Jewish tradition by touching the mezuzah upon entering his home.
 According to Otero's letter, Jaffa told him, "Earp's woman was a Jewess."
 Earp's anger at Holliday's ethnic slur may indicate that the relationship between Josephine Marcus and Wyatt Earp was more serious at the time than is commonly known.
-Holliday and Dan Tipton arrived in Pueblo, Colorado in late April 1882.
+Holliday and Dan Tipton arrived in Pueblo, Colorado, in late April 1882.

 Arrives in Colorado

 On May 15, 1882, Holliday was arrested in Denver on the Tucson warrant for murdering Frank Stilwell.
 When Wyatt Earp learned of the charges, he feared his friend Holliday would not receive a fair trial in Arizona.
 Earp asked his friend Bat Masterson, then chief of police of Trinidad, Colorado, to help get Holliday released.
 Masterson drew up bunco charges against Holliday.

 Holliday's extradition hearing was set for May 30.
 Late in the evening of May 29, Masterson sought help getting an appointment with Colorado Governor Frederick Walker Pitkin.
 He contacted E.D.
 Cowen, capital reporter for the Denver Tribune, who held political sway in town.
 Cowen later wrote, "He submitted proof of the criminal design upon Holliday's life.
 Late as the hour was, I called on Pitkin."
 His legal reasoning was that the extradition papers for Holliday contained faulty legal language and that there was already a Colorado warrant out for Holliday—including the bunco charge that Masterson had fabricated.
 Pitkin was persuaded by the evidence presented by Masterson and refused to honor Arizona's extradition request.

 Masterson took Holliday to Pueblo, where he was released on bond two weeks after his arrest.
-Holliday and Wyatt met again in June 1882 in Gunnison after Wyatt helped to keep his friend from being convicted on murder charges regarding Frank Stillwell.
-Holliday was able to see his old friend Wyatt one last time in the late winter of 1886, where they met in the lobby of the Windsor Hotel.
+Holliday and Wyatt met in June 1882 in Gunnison.
+And he was able to see his old friend Wyatt one last time in late winter of 1886, where they met in the lobby of the Windsor Hotel there.
 Sadie Marcus described the skeletal Holliday as having a continuous cough and standing on "unsteady legs."